NeuroBridge/Backend_service/README.md

 # Backend_service
-Flask service serving as connection between frontend and Solr index.
+Backend service serving as connection between frontend and Solr index.

 ## Description and format of input and output: